Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ## How to use the sample

 This sample requires certain prerequisites for deployment, which will be outlined below.
-While using the dev container is optional, we highly recommend it as it simplifies the setup process, ensures consistency across environments, and makes managing dependencies easier.
+While using the Dev Container is optional, we highly recommend it as it simplifies the setup process, ensures consistency across environments, and makes managing dependencies easier.

 ### Setup